UPDATED: 6:00 a.m. EDT, June 20, 2021 —

 The fact of the matter is — and has been for quite some time — statistics show that Black men with children are victims of a myth that paints them as the most irresponsible and chronically absentee fathers not just in the United States but also around the world.
-The truth is that African-American men are the most involved fathers.
+The truth is that African American men are the most involved fathers, period.

-The Centers for Disease Control and Prevention, a federal government agency, published a study saying exactly that: Black men, compared to white and Hispanic fathers, were the most involved in their children’s daily lives—from talking to their kids to helping them with homework to bathing them, and much more.
+The Centers for Disease Control and Prevention, a federal government agency, published a study saying exactly that: Black men, compared to white and Hispanic fathers, were the most involved in their children’s daily lives, including everything from talking to their kids to helping them with homework to bathing them, and much more.

-In preparing their children for adulthood, African-American father are having serious conversations with their kids about how to navigate the pitfalls of being Black in America.
+In preparing their children for adulthood, African American fathers are having serious conversations with their kids about how to navigate the pitfalls of being Black in America.
 Some of those conversations were recently shared with Oprah Winfrey from actor Sterling Brown during a Father’s Day special hosted by the media maven on her cable network, OWN.

 In conversations with their sons, many Black fathers are instructing them on how to manage encounters with law enforcement officers.
 They often emphasize to their sons at an early age that cops will view them as suspicious and dangerous for no other reason than the color of their skin.
 It’s a hard thing to tell one’s child, but their survival could depend on realizing that truth.